Avery246813579/Java-Game-Engine/README.md

 - [Solenoid](https://github.com/Avery246813579/Solenoid) - A game I wrote for Ludum Dare a few years back.
 Also has a custom engine

 ## TODO
-- co.frostbyte.jge.entities.Sprite with Collisions
+This section contains a list of things I want to add to this engine!

+#### Features
 - Canvas with Viewport
+- Maps
+- Terrain
+- Language and Text
+- Music and Sound
+- Projectiles
-- Input with listeners
+- Backgrounds
 - Custom Font
 - Text Attached to Canvas vs Viewport
+- Input with listeners
+- Sprite Sheet

+#### Enhances
 - Improve Shader Speed
-- Language and Text

 Games I want to make:
 - Animal Crossing